sebastianotronto/sebastiano.tronto.net/src/blog/2022-05-21-blogs/blogs.md

 day.
 I only have a couple of memories of that dial-up connection - I was of course not allowed to use it alone!
-I remember downloading a couple of pictures from the official Pok&eacute;mon website, which we later printed and hung somewhere.
+I remember downloading a couple of pictures from the official Pokémon website, which we later printed and hung somewhere.
 I also remember trying to send an email to my dad, and my mom being clearly stressed about me typing slowly and wasting minutes of dial-up time.